btrinchera/TPQA/README.md

 The post-processing of Power and PQ parameters is performed by the [QWTB](https://qwtb.github.io/qwtb/) toolbox.
 A list of supported algorithms can be found in the following report: [Algorithms Description](https://github.com/smaslan/TWM/blob/master/doc/A244%20Algorithms%20description.pdf).

+## STATUS

 The project is still under development.
-The current version includes the guide user interfaces (GUIs) trought which one can beging to gain experience with high performance digitizers and waveform sampling.
+The current version includes the guide user interfaces (GUIs) trought which the user can beging to gain experience with high performance digitizers and waveform sampling.
 The following actions can be performed:

 - In the present release it is possibile to perform single shot or continous acquisition with measurement system equiped with a single or two PXI-5922 boards configured for single-ended or pseudo-differential measurements of pure and distorted waveforms.
 - Sampling waveforms using two DMMs 3458A configured as Master-Slave.